-In June 2013, this group completed the 2013-17 Community Health Needs Assessment (CHNA), which represents a current profile of health status, wellness, health delivery and public-sourced opinions about health in the Capital Region and identifies significant health issues in the communities we serve.
+In June 2016, this group completed the 2016-18 Community Health Needs Assessment (CHNA), which represents a current profile of health status, wellness, health delivery and public-sourced opinions about health in the Capital Region and identifies significant health issues in the communities we serve.
 The 2013 Community Health Needs Assessment (CHNA) is also available.

-The CHNA and CHIP together form the 2013 Albany Memorial Hospital Community Service Plan, which will be available this fall.
+The CHNA and CHIP together will form Albany Memorial Hospital's Community Service Plan, which will be available this fall.
 This document should not be viewed as a static document but as a dynamic roadmap that will improve the health and well-being of residents in the Capital Region.
 These documents comply with the requirements of the Federal Patient Protection and Affordable Care Act as well as the NYS Department of Health.
 To contact us about this report, please click here.
-The 2014 Community Service Plan Update is available here.

 For more information, please contact the Vice President, Mission Services at (518) 525-1640.